Jekwwer/symfony-template/README.md

 - **Preconfigured PHPUnit**: Testing framework for unit and functional tests.
 - **Xdebug Configuration**: Preconfigured for debugging with VSCode.
 - **Makefile**: Convenient shortcuts for common tasks.
+- **Deploy Workflow**: GitHub Actions workflow for deploying to GitHub Pages.

 ## Prerequisites